luoyiqi/Notedown/README.md

 Testing
 =======

-Three different techniques were used for the testing of `NotesUp`:
+Three different techniques were used for the testing of `Notedown`:

 ### Unit Testing: